Aleo-DevRel-Ambas/zero-to-zk/src/learn/concepts/accounts.md

 Private Balance is implemented based on the Record Model (similar to Bitcoin's UTXO model but more powerful), which can be likened to physical cash.
 Only the owner address corresponding to a Record's ViewKey can view the specific information of the Record and whether it has been spent.

-The creation of Records depends entirely on how Program are defined.
+The creation of Records depends entirely on how Programs are defined.

 To spend a Record, three conditions must be met: